Modern Slavery Statement

 Our effectiveness in combating slavery and human trafficking

 (i) We completed the process of ensuring that due diligence questionnaires had been received from all NEC Group suppliers as part of the new supplier risk assessment process that we introduced during the financial year ended 31 March 2022 (“FY22”).
-No new suppliers were identified as potentially higher risk suppliers during FY24;
+Three new suppliers were identified as potentially higher risk suppliers during FY25.
+These suppliers were assessed as having adequate policies and procedures in place to provide comfort that risks related to slavery and human trafficking are managed appropriately;

-(ii) All new suppliers in FY24 have signed up to terms containing anti-slavery and human trafficking compliance obligations and all continuing suppliers have provided confirmation of their continuing compliance with such obligations;
+(ii) All new suppliers in FY25 have signed up to terms containing anti-slavery and human trafficking compliance obligations and all continuing suppliers have provided confirmation of their continuing compliance with such obligations;

-(iv) Our ‘code of conduct’, which brings together our key policies and values in respect of how we expect our suppliers to act in a fair and ethical way, is now embedded within our new supplier setup process, and a supplier is only accepted if this is agreed to; and
+(iv) We have reviewed the effectiveness of our ‘code of conduct’ (which brings together our key policies and values in respect of how we expect our suppliers to act in a fair and ethical way and is now embedded within our new supplier setup process, such that a supplier is only onboarded if this is agreed to) following the bringing together of our Group Procurement & Catering Procurement teams into one central Procurement function.
+This review concluded that the existing process remained fit for purpose.

 During the next financial year, we intend to take the following additional steps to combat slavery and human trafficking: